aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_2.md

 To capture the traffic coming to the Gateway and route them to your applications, you need to use the **VirtualGateway** and **RouteTable** resources.

 **VirtualGateway** represents a logical gateway configuration served by Gateway workloads.
-It describes a set of ports that the virtual gateway listens for incoming or outgoing HTTP/TCP connections, the type of protocol to use, SNI configuration etc.
+It describes a set of ports that the virtual gateway listens to for incoming or outgoing HTTP/TCP connections, the type of protocol to use, SNI configuration, etc.

 **RouteTable** defines one or more hosts and a set of traffic route rules to handle traffic for these hosts.
-The traffic route rules can be *delegated* to other RouteTable based on one or more given hosts or specific paths.
+The traffic route rules can be *delegated* to other RouteTables based on one or more given hosts or specific paths.
 This allows you to create a hierarchy of routing configuration and dynamically attach policies at various levels.

-1. Let's start by assuming the role of a Ops team.
+1. Let's start by assuming the role of an Ops team.
 Configure the Gateway to listen **on port 80** and create a generic **RouteTable** that further delegates the traffic routing to RouteTables in other namespaces.

     ```yaml
     kubectl apply -f - <<EOF